Northern Australia Beef Roads Program: Western Australia

-Project details

-Project details have been included in each wikipedia article.

 White Paper on Developing Northern Australia

 The Northern Australia Beef Roads Program is part of the White Paper on Developing Northern Australia, a $600 million commitment to upgrade high priority roads in northern Australia.

 Parliamentary report

 The Parliament of Australia has produced a report on transport infrastructure that includes extensive details of the Northern Australia Beef Roads Program, among others.